-27-12.50-B. Replacement of Motor Vehicle Parking Spaces with Bicycle Parking Spaces
+27-12.50-C. Incentives

 The minimum motor vehicle parking requirements for nonresidential uses may be reduced by 10% or one space, whichever is greater, if at least 4 bicycle parking spaces are provided or bicycle parking equal to at least 25% of the number of motor vehicle parking spaces required in Sec.
-27. 12.20 is provided, whichever results in more bicycle parking spaces.
+27-12.20 is provided, whichever results in more bicycle parking spaces.
 This incentive may be used to reduce motor vehicle parking by no more than 25 spaces on any lot.
 To qualify for this incentive, bicycle parking must comply with the location and design standards of this section.
-Any nonresidential use may convert or substitute up to 25 required motor vehicle parking spaces in exchange for providing bicycle parking spaces at the following ratios: